janklab/SLF4M/doc/UserGuide.md

 ### The Logger object

-You can also use the object-oriented `logm.Logger` API directly.
+You can also use the object-oriented `logger.Logger` API directly.
 This allows you to set custom logger names.
 It'll also be a bit faster, because it doesn't have to spend time extracting the caller name from the call stack.
-To use the Logger object directly, get a logger object by calling `logm.Logger.getLogger(name)` where `name` is a string holding the name of the logger you want to use.
+To use the Logger object directly, get a logger object by calling `logger.Logger.getLogger(name)` where `name` is a string holding the name of the logger you want to use.

 ```
-logger = logm.Logger.getLogger('foo.bar.baz.MyThing');
+logger = logger.Logger.getLogger('foo.bar.baz.MyThing');
 logger.info('Something happened');
 ```

-If you use `logm.Logger` in object-oriented Matlab code, I recommend you do it like this, which looks like the SLFJ Java conventions.
+If you use `logger.Logger` in object-oriented Matlab code, I recommend you do it like this, which looks like the SLFJ Java conventions.

 ```
 classdef CallingLoggerDirectlyExample

     properties (Constant, Access=private)
-        log = logm.Logger.getLogger('foo.bar.baz.qux.MyLoggerID');
+        log = logger.Logger.getLogger('foo.bar.baz.qux.MyLoggerID');
     end

     methods